 Today’s marketers are under an enormous amount of pressure.
-They are required to deliver on high expectations from executives and boards while providing exceptionally personalised content to consumer audiences.
-With so many places to focus, it can be hard to plan and strategise for future growth and success, but the latest data-driven trends are making it possible for marketers to develop and execute high-impact campaigns.
+They are required to deliver on high expectations from executives and boards while providing exceptionally personalized content to consumer audiences.
+With so many places to focus, it can be hard to plan and strategize for future growth and success, but the latest data-driven trends are making it possible for marketers to develop and execute high-impact campaigns.

 Data-Driven Marketing Predictions

 In the past, marketers had very limited resources to work with, but luckily times have change.
 There is now an incredible amount of consumer data available to marketers.
 Innovative technologies have made it possible to mine detailed insights out of this data to help inform campaigns and marketing content.
 These advancements also allow marketers to become completely proactive rather than reactive during campaign planning.

 For example, instead of sending out a blanket incentive email to a massive consumer list, with little to no idea of how the messaging will impact conversion, marketers can now explicitly tailor individual messages to specific people.
 Every consumer is different, and marketers can now use these differences to their advantage instead of their detriment.

 In such a constantly changing industry, marketers must continuously research and seek out opportunities to learn to ensure they’re ahead of the curve by staying up-to-date on the latest industry trends.
 Here are five data-driven marketing trends to watch for in the upcoming months.